Grain-Based Salads That Seriously Satisfy

 Autumn Glow Salad with Lemon Dressing

 It doesn't have to be fall to eat this salad—in fact, we bet it will become a year-round staple in your house.
 Start with bulgar (or freekah or quinoa), add satisfying cauliflower, starchy sweet potatoes, crisp apples, and a to-die-for lemon dressing for an addicting grain-based salad.

 Get the recipe: Autumn Glow Salad with Lemon Dressing

 Pineapple Black Bean Salad

-Traditionally, this Lebanease salad is made using bulgar wheat, but this Quinoa Tabbouleh is entirely gluten free.
+Traditionally, this Lebanese salad is made using bulgur wheat, but this version is entirely gluten-free.
 Everything else is the same, and oh-so-simple: tomatoes, onion, mint, parsley, lemon juice, and a splash of olive oil.
 Skip the expensive salad bar, and make this healthy recipe at home instead.

 Winter Salad with Roasted Grapes and Farro

 Once you try roasted grapes you might never go back.
-This technique brings out the grapes' natural flavors and sweetness and adds an interesting element to this Winter Salad with Roasted Grapes and Farro.
+This technique brings out the grapes' natural flavors and sweetness and adds an interesting element to a typical salad.
 Butternut squash and farro fill you up, and creamy goat cheese and crunchy pecans top it all off!

 Get the recipe: Winter Salad with Roasted Grapes and Farro